ali-kanbar/Food-Vision-101/README.md

 ## Features
 - **Food Image Classification**: Upload a food image, and the app will classify it into one of the predefined categories.
 - **User-Friendly Interface**: Simple web interface built with Flask for ease of use.
-- **TensorFlow Integration**: Pre-trained model loaded and served using TensorFlow.
+- **TensorFlow Integration**: Pre-trained model loaded and served using TensorFlow(the steps for creating the model are in the .ipynb file).
 - **Scalable**: Ready for deployment on cloud platforms like Render.

 ## Demo